 Choice and Control

-As described above, much of the personal data that we analyze belongs to third parties, and Civis does not have the right to provide anyone with access to that personal data, except as described in this Policy and as allowed by the third party owner.
-Subject to the rights of these other parties who own the personal data, you may be able to review, modify, or request the removal of personal data we collect about you.
+As described above, much of the personal data that we analyze belongs to third parties, and Civis does not have the right to provide anyone with access to that third-party’s data, except as described in this Policy and as allowed by the third party owner.
+Subject to the rights of these other parties who provided us the personal data, you may request to review, modify, or delete the personal data we collect about you.
+We will attempt to fulfill your request to the extent we are permitted to by the third-party who provided us the data.
 Certain information may be retained, however, to satisfy legal obligations.

 Here are some others ways you can control the use of your data: